gravitational/gravity/docs/5.x/cluster.md

 Gravity uses [CoreDNS](https://coredns.io) for DNS resolution and service discovery within the cluster.

-The coredns configuration can be edited after installation, by updating the `kube-system/coredns` configmap.
+The CoreDNS configuration can be edited after installation, by updating the `kube-system/coredns` ConfigMap.

 [//]: # (Footnotes and references)